-Health insurance for kids: Why children should have health coverage
+Why children should have health insurance cover in Thailand

-This week, Pacific Prime Thailand highlights the top reasons why health insurance for kids may be the right choice.
+In this article, Pacific Prime Thailand highlights the top reasons why health insurance for kids may be the right choice in the Land of Smiles.

 Children usually require more vaccinations

-Kids with health insurance are more likely to get immunizations against life-threatening diseases and prevent spreading them to others.
-In Thailand, children are highly advised to get the following vaccines:
+Kids with health insurance are more likely to get vaccinations against life-threatening diseases and prevent spreading them to others.
+According to the Centers for Disease Control and Prevention, children in Thailand are highly advised to get the following vaccines:

 - Hepatitis B